 "Last year, some 44,000 pounds of fabric were redistributed across 49 states (45% of this was sold online) with 76% of the usable fabric they received sold.
 About half that (22,000 pounds) was recycled."

 Yes they have leather scraps as well.
 And many details for Crystalyn Kae bags have come true thanks to findings on FabScrap!
 Here's a good overview about why should one use leather scraps and upcycled leather in the first place.
 And how can one make bags out of leather scraps?

 How is Crystalyn Kae using FabScrap?

-As mentioned in the article, and explained longer on our also sustainability mission page, we love absorbing our supplies from FabScrap.
+As mentioned in the article, and explained longer on our sustainability mission page, we love sourcing our supplies from FabScrap.
 Upcycling fabric leftovers and creating new purses out of them is part of Crystalyn Kae's story.

 Take a look, how our design process can look like:

-Take a look of different upcycled bags from our shelves:
+Take a look of different upcycled bags from our website:

 Write in the comments below if you've ever created anything from scrap fabric!